Quote Checklist

 Whether a bathroom is included, excluded, or rough-in-only should be explicitly stated.
 'Rough-in included' means plumbing is stubbed out — not that a bathroom is installed.

-Three things to confirm before signing any contract
+Three things to confirm before signing a basement finishing contract

 Let AI check your basement finishing quotes against this list